OctopusDeploy/blog/blog/2018-08/script-step-packages/index.md

 Scripts often need to interact with packages.
 They may need to read\write files within a package (for example to execute another script contained in a package) or in some cases only the package metadata is required (for example updating the image version used by an AWS ECS service).

-Previously when accessing files from a scipt there were two patterns:
+Previously when accessing files from a script there were two patterns:

 ### 1) The "wrapper" package